Eric Haase Player Props: Tigers vs. Royals

-The Detroit Tigers, including Eric Haase (.086 batting average in his past 10 games), take on starting pitcher Daniel Lynch and the Kansas City Royals at Kauffman Stadium, Tuesday at 8:10 PM ET.
+The Detroit Tigers, including Eric Haase (.091 batting average in his past 10 games), take on starter Ryan Yarbrough and the Kansas City Royals at Kauffman Stadium, Wednesday at 8:10 PM ET.

 Eric Haase Game Info & Props vs. the Royals